aurelia-contrib/aurelia-open-id-connect/README.md

     npm run publish

-# Usage (in progress)
+# Usage

 See the demo project for a usage example.
-Here are some gotchas.

 Add the following two dependencies in aurelia.json to use the package.